All topics

 Now that you’ve made the decision to have a baby, several questions arise.
 Is there a time for optimal fertility, and how do you assess it?
 How and when should you stop using the various methods of contraception?
 Here’s a general overview containing some basic knowledge about how female reproduction works.

-Know the duration of your menstrual cycle
+Know the signs of ovulation

 Stop using contraception